jhonaRiver/printf/README.md

 ## FILE FUNCTIONS

 ### _printf.c
-Brief explacation
+Our printf function is stored here.
+This performs just as the original that prints any data given to it.

 ### main.h
+This a header file.
+It includes all prototypes functions used.

 ### Return values

-## FLOWCHART
+On succes should give the correct integer.

+Return (0);

 ## AUTHORS
--Sebastian Santiago - 3615@holbertonschool.com
+### Sebastian Santiago - 3615@holbertonschool.com
--Jhonatan Rivera - 3643@holbertonschool.com
+### Jhonatan Rivera - 3643@holbertonschool.com